anhinga/fluid/atparty-2018/game_of_afterlife/README.md

 That code is the first example of a self-modifying dataflow matrix machine (a more expressive version of neural network).

-The engine in all these cases is a small handcrafted recurrent neural network processing streams of matrixes instead of streams of numbers.
+The engine in all these cases is a small handcrafted recurrent neural network processing streams of matrices instead of streams of numbers.

 The master matrix containing the network weights is the top left rectangle.